battistabiggio/battistabiggio.github.io/_pages/about.md

   - /about.html
 ---

-Battista Biggio’s research over the past 15 years has addressed theoretical and methodological issues in the area of machine learning/AI security, in the context of real-world applications, including spam filtering, intrusion and malware detection, and biometric recognition.
+I have been attacking machine-learning (ML) models well before adversarial examples were even discovered, in the context of cybersecurity-related applications like spam filtering, malware detection, web security, and biometric recognition ([PRJ 2018](https://arxiv.org/pdf/1712.03141)).
-He has provided pioneering contributions in the area of adversarial machine learning, demonstrating gradient-based evasion and poisoning attacks on machine-learning algorithms, and how to mitigate them, playing a leading role in the establishment and advancement of this research field.
+Our team has been the first to formalize attacks on ML models as optimization problems, and demonstrate gradient-based evasion ([ECML-PKDD 2013](https://arxiv.org/pdf/1708.06131)) and poisoning ([ICML 2012](https://arxiv.org/pdf/1206.6389)) attacks on machine-learning algorithms, playing a leading role in the establishment and advancement of this research field.

+I am a research co-director at sAIferLab, leading research efforts in AI Security.
+For our recent research activities in that space, see: https://www.saiferlab.ai/ai-security

 **Positions held**
 - 2024-present: Full Professor, University of Cagliari, Italy